Air rifles are favorites for shooting competitions around the world, as well as for small game and plinking.

 This adjustable magnification scope has a 3-9X power range, for shots out to 300 yards (the edge of what air rifles can do).
 It doesn’t have a technical reticle, but it does have target-style turrets with precise MOA adjustments.
 For durability, all of the adjustment turrets are encased in rubber, which cushions kickback.
 There’s also a lifetime warranty.
 Reviewers said it’s really robust.
 We strongly recommend this one for most hunters and target shooters as the best midrange, all-purpose option!

 Both lenses are fully multi-coated to reduce glare and allow better lighting.
 That’s an upgrade over the cheaper UTG, which only has coatings on the outer edges.

 It’s built to stand up to the stress of air rifle shooting.
-The scope tube and the lens caps are made of aluminum, and reviewers complimented how sturdy and secure the whole scope feels.
+The tube and the lens caps are made of aluminum, and we’re impressed by how sturdy and secure the whole thing feels.

 We particularly appreciate the rubber inlays in the BSA’s adjustment turrets.
 They provide a cheap, low-maintenance cushion from air rifle kickback without the premium cost associated with spring cushioning.

 For further backup, a pin keeps everything at absolute zero when you really need it.
-Overall, reviewers complimented the BSA’s performance under recoil over other scopes they’d owned previously.
+Overall, the BSA’s performance under recoil easily bests anything else for the price.
 They said that it stands up to heavy recoil every time, and never loses its zeroed-in focus.